Financial Planning Considerations for American Digital Nomads Abroad

 Planning for retirement

 Depending on your stage of life, retirement may seem far off, but planning early is one of the wisest financial moves you can make.
-If you already have IRAs, Roth IRAs, or Solo 401(k)s in the US, you may be able to continue contributing to them while abroad.
+When living abroad, you can maintain (and often contribute to) US pension plans, ensuring continued growth and compliance with US tax regulations..
 These accounts offer a structured path to long-term savings, especially if you’ll plan to retire in the US.
 Even if you plan to retire outside the USA, there are advantages to saving for retirement in these accounts, thanks to strong historic US market growth and often lower fees.
 Bear in mind that not all countries respect the tax benefits of these US accounts, though.

 Be wary about investing in foreign pension plans, as certain types of non-US pension plans may not be considered as pensions by the IRS. which can negate the benefits for US citizens and also the investments within the accounts may be treated as Passive Foreign Investment Companies, or PFICs.
 As a US citizen, you have to file US taxes on your worldwide income wherever in the world you live, and PFICs have burdensome reporting requirements and can have punitive US tax rates on assumed rather than actual income.